ninja7v/Topopt-Comec/README.md

 Tweak the parameters or choose a preset and hit "Create"!

 ### Export
-Now that you are happy with your mechanism, you can export it in Paraview or a CAD software
+Once you’re happy with your mechanism, export it for visualization in ParaView or for refinement in your favorite CAD software.

 ## 📖Wiki
-The usage should be intuitive, but full docs are in the [Wiki](https://github.com/ninja7v/Topopt-Comec/wiki).
-Check it for detailed and visual explanations!
+The interface should feel intuitive, but you’ll find detailed visual explanations in the [Wiki](https://github.com/ninja7v/Topopt-Comec/wiki).

 ![topopt-comec_intro](https://github.com/user-attachments/assets/acf02733-3189-4daf-a9a9-79dfb7207615)

 ## ✍️Contribute
-Ideas, bug reports, or pull requests?
-All welcome.
+Ideas, bug reports, or pull requests — all are welcome.
 Let’s build something awesome together!

-Now it's your turn to create cool mechanisms !
+Now it's your turn to create cool mechanisms.

 Thank you for using Topopt Comec 🙂

-> Just optimize !
+> Just optimize!

 ## Licensing